RafaJones/CleaningData/ReadMe.md

 #Second Data Set

-library(dplyr)  #need for the function summarise_each
+library(dplyr)  ##need for the function summarise_each

-tidytbl <- tbl_df(tidydata)  #reformatting data
+tidytbl <- tbl_df(tidydata)  ##reformatting data

 tidytbl_by_volunteer_activity <- group_by(tidytbl, volunteer_number,activity, add = TRUE)
-#both the 1:30 volunteers are grouped, the secondary group is each activity, add = TRUE to prevent overriding groups
+##the 30 volunteers are grouped, the secondary group is each activity, add = TRUE  prevents overriding groups

 #FINAL TABLE
 tidy_sum <- summarise_each(tidytbl_by_volunteer_activity, funs(mean))
-#for each volunteer, there are six activities, for 180 observations, the average of each columns was found
+##for each volunteer, there are six activities, for 180 observations, the average of each columns was found
-#tidy_sum is a 180 x 88 tbl_df
+##tidy_sum is a 180 x 88 tbl_df